 WHAT WE DO

-Chris Klug was diagnosed with Primary Sclerosing Cholangitis (PSC) in 1991, a rare degenerative bile duct condition.
-The only cure is a liver transplant.
-Chris was on the transplant waiting list for six years, three months at a critical state.
-During that fragile time he vowed that if he made it through, he would do everything he could to help make a difference for the thousands of individuals waiting for a second chance at life like he had.
-Finally, Chris received his lifesaving liver transplant July 28, 2000.
+In 1991, Chris was diagnosed with primary sclerosing cholangitis (PSC), a rare degenerative bile duct condition that affects the liver.
+The only known cure is a liver transplant.
+Chris remained on the transplant waitlist for six years, the last three months of which were spent in a critical state.
+During this fragile time, Chris vowed that, if he made it through, he would do everything he could to make a difference for the thousands of individuals who, like him, were waiting for a second chance at life.
+Chris finally received his lifesaving liver transplant on July 28, 2000.

 Only 18 months after his transplant, Chris took home a bronze medal in the 2002 Winter Olympics in Salt Lake City.
 The following year, he founded the Chris Klug Foundation to help save lives and promote a healthy, active lifestyle post-transplant.
 Founded in October 2003, the Chris Klug Foundation is dedicated to promoting lifesaving organ and tissue donation and improving the quality of life for those touched by organ donation.